 Tutor service fees include service agreements and share-based payments.
-Typically we offer a revenue sharing scheme to our tutors and thus the tutor service fee is in general positively correlated to our Group's revenue.
-Such expense decreased from approximately HK\$105.3 million for the year ended 31 July 2019 to approximately HK\$79.6 million for the year ended 31 July 2020.
-The decrease was mainly attributable to the decrease in revenue from provision of private supplementary secondary school education services.
+Typically we offer a revenue sharing scheme to our tutors and thus the tutor service fees are in general positively correlated to our Group's revenue.
+Such expenses decreased from approximately HK\$79.6 million for the year ended 31 July 2020 to approximately HK\$48.4 million for the year ended 31 July 2021.
+The decrease was mainly attributable to the decrease in revenue from the provision of private supplementary secondary school education services.

-Depreciation of ROU assets, short-term leases, and low-value lease payments
+Depreciation of ROU assets and short-term lease, variable lease and low-value lease payments